Tesfalem1983/Final-Project-LHL/README.md

 ## Problem Identified

 - The existing telemarketing strategy yields a mere 11.6% conversion rate, leading to resource wastage, negative customer perception, and employee dissatisfaction.
-The project seeks to address these challenges and enhance the bank's marketing efforts.
-Right now from what can be quantified 108,359 calls that have a total duration of 8,440,438 seconds(2345 hours) has been spent for unsubscribing clients.
+The project addresses these challenges and enhances the bank's marketing efforts.
+Right now from what can be quantified, 108,359 calls with a total duration of 8,440,438 seconds(2345 hours) have been spent unsubscribing clients.

 ![Alt text](Calls_Duration_Unsubscribing_Customers.png)